yasmin-alshurafa/introduction-to-interactive-media/September 29/README.md

 ## Description:

+This artwork was inspired from an image I found while I was scrolling through pintrest.
+The idea of dividing the sketch to found parts was intresting so I tried doing something similar yet that suits my ablilities in processing.
 The artwork includes 4 different parts and each part has 2 different shades of the same color.
 Each part of the artwork was coded depending on the color -  four different classes were made.
 The arrays and random functions were used to include 50 squares and circles placed randomly in each part.

 ## Inspiration and References: